cd127/cs448b-assignment4/README.md

  11. Once you are done with this, press the Back button at the top left
  12. Click on the "Load Data" button
  13. Select file "COLDAT_france.csv"
- 14. Click on the "Add another dataset" button in the bottom-left
+ 14. Click on the "Add another dataset" button on the bottom-left
  15. Select file "COLDAT_portugal.csv"
  16. For both files, click on the dropdown named "Event" and choose the field "location"
  17. For both files, copy-paste this exact text (without the ><) into the "Description" textbox: